 In October 2013, we posted our updated second draft of our ballot initiative here on this website and solicited responses from the community.
 After being online for nearly 3 months, on January 10, 2014 we submitted our final ballot initiative language to the DC Board of Elections.

 After a hearing in February and a second hearing in March, on April 23, 2014, the DC Board of Elections issued the DC Cannabis Campaign the official circulating petitions, which required the campaign to collect 22,373 valid signatures from DC voters by July 7, 2014 in order to put the measure on November 2014 general election ballot.

 On July 7, 2014 the DC Cannabis Campaign submitted nearly 57,000 signatures to the DC Board of Election and after a month of review, on August 6, 2014, the DC Board of Elections certified that the campaign had collected enough valid signatures to qualify Ballot Initiative 71.

-Next the ballot initiative will be certified on December 3, 2014.
-Then it will be transferred to the 114th Congress in January 2015 for a 30 legislative-day review period.
+On November 4, 2014, Ballot Initiative 71 was enacted (115,050 to 49,168) with 70% of the vote!
+The final vote tally was certified by the DC Board of Elections on December 3, 2014.
+Finally, the ballot initiative will be transferred to the 114th Congress in January 2015 for a 30 legislative-day review period.
 It is anticipated Ballot Initiative 71 will pass the Congressional review period and become law in late February or Early March 2015.

-We need your continued support to help keep the pressure on members of Congress, the Mayor, and the DC Council in order to ensure Ballot Initiative 71 is implemented.
+We need your continued support to help keep the pressure on members of Congress, the Mayor, and the DC Council in order to ensure Ballot Initiative 71 is fully implemented!
 Please sign up for our email list to stay up to date on the latest from the DC Cannabis Campaign.